7th Cavalry Regiment: Battle of Luzon

-After being relieved in their sector on 20 April, the 7th Cavalry prepared for another mission; the capture of Infanta to the south.
+After being relieved in their sector on 20 April, the 7th Cavalry prepared for another mission; the capture of Infanta on the east coast of Luzon, which was held by 9,000 troops of the Manila Naval Defense Forces of the Japanese Imperial Navy under Capt.
+Takesue Furuse who were able to escape the encirclement by the 11th Airborne Division at Fort McKinley mid-February.
 On 6 May 1945 the 7th Cavalry began moving south into the Santa Maria Valley toward Lamon Bay along Route 455.
 Along the hairpin curves of the highway, they encountered tough Japanese resistance at the Kapatalin Sawmill.
 For several days the advance was stalled as patrols reconnoitered the position and pinpointed targets for US Army Air Corps planes.
 They overran the enemy by mid-afternoon of 9 May.
 They had killed 350 Japanese for the loss of 4 KIA and 17 WIA.
 They reached Lamon Bay on 13 May.
 Sweeping aside Japanese resistance on their march to the coast, the 7th Cavalry Troopers occasionally encountered determined defenders, and the fighting along the advance was characterized by small unit action.
 On 18 May, A Troop was moving to Real when the lead platoon was pinned down by enemy rifle and machine gun fire.
 Thinking quickly, Lieutenant Joe D. Crane of Athens, TX led his platoon in a flanking maneuver and annihilated the enemy force, saving his comrades.
 Near Gumian on 22 May, D Troop was attacked by a large force of 150 Japanese with machine guns, mortars, grenades, and rifles.
 The foliage was thick enough to conceal the enemy, allowing them to come within ten yards of the Cavalrymen's positions before being detected.
 LT Charles E. Paul of Camden, AR moved to an observation post in the thick of the fighting and called in close and accurate mortar fire, driving the enemy away, and earning the Silver Star for his actions.
 Accompanied by Philippines guerrillas, the 7th Cavalry captured Infanta on 25 May and soon after secured the surrounding rice-fields.
 They remained here for some time patrolling the area for Japanese holdouts.
 By 1 June 1945, most of southern Luzon was in American hands, but there were still determined Japanese forces in the area.
 On 2 June, 30 Japanese attacked F Troop's positions just before dawn broke and the Americans were forced to fight in hand-to-hand combat.
 SGT Jessie Riddell of Irvine, KY earned his second Silver Star in this attack when he saw one of his Troopers in a death struggle with a Japanese officer wielding a samurai sword.
 SGT Riddell ran to his aid, shooting 3 attackers on the way, and killed the enemy officer before he could kill the American.